-This statement is made pursuant to section 54 of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 31st March 2022.
+This statement is made pursuant to section 54 of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 31st March 2023.

-For the first time, this statement will be registered on the UK Government portal this year and will be updated annually following review at the policy group meeting in July 2021.
+This statement will be registered on the UK Government portal and will be updated on an annual basis.

+Sajida Bijle .

+Managing Director

+January 2023

-Sajida Bijle Managing Director May 2021 Councillor Morris Bright MBE Leader of the Council
+Councillor Morris Bright MBE Leader of the Council